eFinder

 “South Africa imports roughly 80% of its annual fertiliser usage.”

-INSUFFICIENT EVIDENCE — No evidence found in archive to verify claims about South Africa's fertiliser import dependency.
+No evidence found in cross-references, web search, or Wikipedia to support the claim about South Africa's fertiliser import percentage.

 “Fuel prices and supply availability in some areas are a concern.”